jalanano/Course3Project/README.md

-## Course 3 Project
+#Course 3 Project
-###Getting and Cleaning Data Course Project
+####Getting and Cleaning Data Course Project

-The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
+The purpose of this project is to demonstrate an ability to collect, work with, and clean a data set.
 An R script called 'run_analysis.R' is created for this purpose.